-If you're looking for similar to Happiness!, you might like these titles.
-All recommendations are made by Anime-Planet users like you!
+If you're looking for anime similar to Happiness!, you might like these titles.

 In a world where magic is a reality, the young Louise is at the bottom of her class.
 Dubbed "Zero" by her classmates at Tristein Academy (due to her zero success rate for magic), Louise (along with all first year students) was charged with summoning a familiar; and instead of a cute magical creature, the familiar arrived in the form of...
 Saito Hiraga, a normal Japanese boy who was abruptly teleported from his own world?!
 Can both Louise and Saito come to terms with their new and complicated "relationship" and (more importantly) help Saito find a way home?